codeschool-kiddo-level-1-complete/dojo_rules/introduction.md

-I enjoy learning more about HTML/CSS and Javascript MVC frameworks
+I enjoy learning more about
+*HTML/CSS
+*Javascript MVC frameworks